syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 ### Tooltip

 Right-to-left rendering is applicable for [`tooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior-class.html) elements.
 Here, the tooltip content renders at first and followed by that the marker on the right.
-By default, the tooltip content will be `point.x : point.y`, in RTL rendering, the tooltip content will be `point.y : point.x`.
+By default, the tooltip content will be `point.x : point.y`, in RTL rendering the tooltip content will be `point.y : point.x`.
 There will not be any change in the header content.
 If you wish the format to be applied as it is despite RTL rendering in this case, you can make use of [`onTooltipRender`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/onTooltipRender.html) callback.

 {% highlight dart %}